Ibrox Stadium: Club Deck

-Since the redevelopments to Celtic Park and Hampden Park were completed in the late 1990s, Ibrox has had the smallest capacity of the three major stadiums in Glasgow.
-Rangers have since explored options to increase capacity.
-After opening the Bar 72 area in 2006, chief executive Martin Bain said that the scheme could be replicated in the Copland Stand.
+Capacity and developments

+Rangers have explored options to increase capacity at Ibrox.
 A report in the Daily Record in April 2007 claimed that Rangers were planning to increase capacity to 57,000, principally by removing the JumboTron screens and lowering the pitch to accommodate more seating.
 These plans were said to be dependent for finance upon improved performance by the team.
 In January 2008, Rangers announced that they were investigating three options to further develop Ibrox.
 One of the proposals would have resulted in a capacity of 70,000, by replacing three of the stands with a bowl-type structure.
-These plans were shelved by October 2008, however, due to the late-2000s financial crisis.
+These plans were delayed in October 2008 due to the Great Recession.

 Alongside changes to the stadium itself, Rangers have also sought to develop land around Ibrox.
 In partnership with the Las Vegas Sands corporation, the club received outline planning permission from Glasgow City Council for the development of land adjoining Ibrox as the home of a super casino.
 The casino was planned to be accompanied by a Rangers-themed leisure complex.
 Britain's Casino Advisory Panel reviewed bids from eight short-listed cities, including Glasgow, and in 2007 awarded the first licence to Manchester.
 There is no immediate prospect of the Ibrox proposal being resurrected, as Gordon Brown dropped the plans for super casinos soon after becoming Prime Minister.
 Rangers were given approval by Glasgow City Council in October 2008 to purchase land around Ibrox and redevelop the area with hotel and retail outlets.
 This scheme stalled, however, as regulations constrained what could be built in the area.